gogama/flatgeobuf/README.md

 - H: The Header format, which is a variable-sized FlatBuffer [table](https://github.com/flatgeobuf/flatgeobuf/blob/master/src/fbs/header.fbs#L67-L82).
-- I (optional): The optional Index format, which is a custom static packed Hilbert R-tree index.
+- I (optional): The optional Index format, which is a packed Hilbert R-tree index in a custom format.
 - DATA: Sequence of Features, each of which is a variable-sized FlatBuffer [table](https://github.com/flatgeobuf/flatgeobuf/blob/master/src/fbs/feature.fbs#L16-L20).
-- PROPERTIES: Each Feature contains a properties buffer which contains a key/value pair sequence in a custom format.
+- PROPERTIES: Each Feature contains a properties buffer which is a key/value pair sequence in a custom format.

 This library provides abstractions to cleanly and efficiently work with